 Edithvale Road in Edithvale runs from the Nepean Highway to Wells Road, where it becomes Springvale Road, and cuts through a busy residential area.
 It is also the main thoroughfare for a local school, recreation areas, a public golf course and the Seaford/ Edithvale Wetlands.

 The level crossing at Edithvale Road is located between Station Street and the Nepean Highway.
-The boom gates are down for an average of 42 minutes during the weekday peak between 7:00am and 9:00am, significantly impacting travel times for thousands of motorists and causing frustration for all road users and particularly those using the level crossing to access The Esplanade.
+The boom gates are down for an average of 42 minutes during the weekday peak between 7:00am and 9:00am, significantly impacting travel times for more than 12,000 motorists who travel over this level crossing everyday.

 We are removing the Edithvale Road level crossing by lowering the rail line into a trench and building a new Edithvale Road bridge at the current road level.
 We are also building a new Edithvale Station.